paytonrules/paytonrules.github.io/language-stars/_posts/2013-8-18-i-like-water-slides.markdown

 ---
 layout: language-stars
-title: I Like Water Slides
+title: Does that make me craaaaazayyy
 ---

 It's been a crazy week, even by Smith family standards.
 It began last Sunday with a trip up to the Kalahari Resort in Wisconsin Dells.
-I was a speaker at "That Conference" in the resort and was able to take the family with me.
+I was a speaker at [That Conference](http://www.thatconference.com) in the resort and was able to take the family with me.
 All the kids had a great time taking advantage of the indoor and outdoor water parks, and Leilani loved sleeping in the sofa-bed.
 Daddy did not.

 That ended Tuesday and would have been enough excitement but instead of coming home we came straight to my in-laws.
 We're getting hardwood floors installed and it's taking longer than we thought.
 It's wonderful of my wife's parents to host us but I miss my own bed.
 I think Leilani thinks we're camping and is loving sleeping on the floor.
 Much like the sofa-bed, I'm not.
 Crysti offered to take turns but she's got a cold and I don't think the floor would help.